Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Introduction

-Compared with 2D CNNs, 3D CNNs can mine the spatiotemporal information of videos more effectively \cite{li2022deep}.
-However, 3D CNNs generally have a large number of parameters and are easily overfitted on small-scale ME datasets \cite{li2022deep}.
-To capture temporal relations in ME sequences and maintain the complexity of 2D CNNs, we introduce temporal shift modules (TSMs) \cite{lin2019tsm} in T-stream.
-In TSM, part of the optical flow features' channels are shifted along the temporal dimension to realize the information exchange.
-Moreover, to further enhance the performance of the lightweight network, the macro-expression dataset CK+ \cite{lucey2010extended} is employed for pre-training, and self-knowledge distillation (SKD) \cite{zhang2019your} is incorporated.
-Additional convolutional and fully connected layers are added to form multiple auxiliary classifiers (ACs).
-By using labels and the model's final output to train the ACs, we enable all of the model's blocks to fully explore the training set's features.
+Compared with 2D CNNs, 3D CNNs can mine the spatiotemporal information of videos more effectively \citep{li2022deep}.
+However, 3D CNNs generally have a large number of parameters and are easily overfitted on small-scale ME datasets \citep{li2022deep}.
+To effectively model temporal dynamics without the computational overhead of 3D CNNs, we introduce temporal shift modules (TSMs) \citep{lin2019tsm} in T-stream.
+These modules enable efficient information exchange along the temporal dimension without introducing additional parameters.
+To further enhance the performance of our lightweight network, the macro-expression dataset CK+ \citep{lucey2010extended} is employed for pre-training.
+Moreover, we employ self-knowledge distillation (SKD) \citep{zhang2019your}.
+Traditional knowledge distillation requires a complex teacher model to guide a compact student model \citep{hinton2015distilling}, but designing an effective over-parameterized teacher model is challenging on small-scale micro-expression datasets.
+In SKD, we introduce additional convolutional and fully connected layers to form multiple auxiliary classifiers (ACs).
+By training ACs using both labels and the model's final output, we ensure that all layers of the network comprehensively learn the training set's features.

-In summary, the main contributions of this paper are as follows: \begin{itemize} \item A motion magnification network is employed to increase the intensity of ME muscle motion, making the features of apex frames and optical flow fields more obvious. \item ECA modules are introduced in the local-spatial stream to ignore redundant information and focus on more meaningful channels.
-TSMs are added in the dynamic-temporal stream, which achieves information exchange in the temporal dimension with no additional parameters. \item We explore the effectiveness of self-knowledge distillation on the MER tasks, introducing auxiliary classifiers in the network to enable comprehensive learning of features from the training set. \item Extensive experimental results on four ME datasets indicate that SKD-TSTSAN achieves state-of-the-art (SOTA) performance.
-Furthermore, ablation studies show the effectiveness of each component. \end{itemize}
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item A motion magnification network is employed to enhance the intensity of ME muscle motion, making the features of apex frames and optical flow fields more discriminative. \item ECA modules are introduced in the local-spatial stream to focus on meaningful facial regions while ignoring redundant information. \item TSMs are integrated into the dynamic-temporal stream, enabling efficient temporal modeling without additional parameters. \item We explore the effectiveness of self-knowledge distillation on the MER tasks, introducing auxiliary classifiers in the network to enable comprehensive feature learning from the training set. \item Extensive experiments on five ME datasets demonstrate that SKD-TSTSAN achieves state-of-the-art (SOTA) performance.
+Ablation studies further validate the effectiveness of each module. \end{itemize}